HailieVictoria/Renewal/Session-Notes/Session 8.md

 	- HE WAS THE FALLEN DURING THE SUNDERRING
 	- fell from the heavens, and walks the world
 	- seeking no vengeance
+	- he has no contact with those he served at the side
-	- the nine do not know of his existence as he is not traceable
+	- the nine do not know of his existence as he is not traceable!!!
 	- seeks out those who can remedy the mistake
 	- Mirabel does not follow him, but did
 		- when he fell she followed others